Compiled by the Road Trip Alberta team

 Nestled along the Red Deer River and lost amidst tall, rustling trees, River Grove is perfect for those looking for a comfortable yet quiet camping experience.
 There are tons of secluded sites and enough amenities (such as wifi) to make you feel right at home.

-And check out their site for cozy little cabins to rent too!
+Check out their site for cozy little cabins to rent, too!

 Quick take: Isolated and rustic, yet close to the action.

 Dinosaur RV Park & Dino’s RV Nest

 Another campground right inside the town, Dinosaur RV Park and Dino’s RV Nest are kitty-corner to each other and situated at Drumheller’s north entrance (right after you pass the ‘Welcome to Drumheller’ road sign).
 These two campgrounds are full of RV-style camping sites with plenty of on-site amenities.

 They’re in a prime spot for those hungry for action, as Red Deer River Adventures can hook you up with kayak or e-bike rentals and even guided tours.
 It’s also the perfect spot for those craving a proper breakfast, as WHIFS Flapjack House nearby offers hearty and delicious diner-style fare!